 Physical SCSI drives must be organized into logical drives.
 The arrays and logical drives that you construct must be able to support the RAID level that you select.

-The MegaRAID SCSI 320-0 controller does not have a SCSI channel; the number of SCSI channels depends on the SCSI controller on the motherboard.
+Your MegaRAID SCSI 320-1 adapter has one SCSI channel.

 Basic Configuration Rules